 In 2012 on Easter Sunday, Kieren gave his life to the Lord.
 A few months before that, I had felt the need to challenge Kieren.
-Not an easy task but disagreements regularly would be had and I would be on my hands and knees crying out to the Lord.
+Not an easy task, but disagreements regularly would be had, and I would be on my hands and knees crying out to the Lord.

 My mother-in-law found it hard when Kieren said he was getting baptised.
-She told him that he had already had his confirmation as a child and therefore saw this as nonsense.
+She told him that he had already had his confirmation as a child, and therefore saw this as nonsense.
 Kieren replied that he had never known God up until now.

 The most interesting thing for me was that my dad came to Kieren’s baptism.
-He sat for around half of the service before walking out but I said nothing to him.
+He sat for around half of the service before walking out, but I said nothing to him.

 Dad had also gone to Sarai’s dedication at church.
 When I challenged him on this, he just replied “I would only do it for her not you, as you’re not important”.

 We were over our friends for lunch one day and we got talking about New Zealand.
-One of our friends is half Kiwi and talks fondly of his memories growing up periodically there.
-These friends have helped shaped us, into the Christian family we are today and we are truly blessed to have them in our lives.
+One of our friends is half Kiwi and periodically talks fondly of his memories growing up there.
+These friends have helped shaped us into the Christian family we are today and we are truly blessed to have them in our lives.

-Kieren was given a clear message from God a few days later to teach to make a difference in NZ.
-He came home and told me what had been said and we started the process to move in July 2012.
+Kieren was given a clear message from God a few days later; to “teach to make a difference in NZ.”
+He came home and told me what had been said, and we started the process to move in July 2012.

-The doors literally threw themselves open to reveal God’s plan and our Christian family knew that God was at work.
-The devil on the other hand was also trying to stop this from happening, mainly through our families as naturally they wanted us to stay close – to see Sarai so a lot of guilt was placed on us.
-On more than one occasion, I doubted God’s plan because of what they said but Kieren and I stood firm – united together through Christ.
+The doors literally threw themselves open to reveal God’s plan, and our Christian family knew that God was at work.
+The devil on the other hand was also trying to stop this from happening, mainly through our families, as naturally they wanted us to stay close – to see Sarai, so a lot of guilt was placed on us.
+On more than one occasion, I doubted God’s plan because of what they said, but Kieren and I stood firm – united together through Christ.

-I tried to hold on to our processions when we were selling our house.
-I thought these were things were precious and “mine” when in fact they are all materialistic.
+I tried to hold on to our possessions when we were selling our house, I thought these were things were precious and “mine,” when in fact they are all materialistic.
 I was taught an important lesson and reminded that God owns everything in this world.

-I took another leap of faith, when I stood up against my morally and ethically corrupt employer months before we left the UK.
-16 years in insurance and I handed in my notice.
+I took another leap of faith when I stood up against my morally and ethically corrupt employer months before we left the UK.
+Sixteen years in insurance and I handed in my notice.
 Kieren and I needed the money more than ever at that time but God wanted us to walk by faith and we were being tested, beyond what we thought our limits were.
 Yet God provided.

 We generally look at monetary issues with employment and life – when we should be looking at the bigger picture and why certain circumstances have presented themselves.
 How can we glorify God?
 That is what Kieren and I try to ask in every situation.

 We had an emotional time leaving the UK for New Zealand in January 2014.
 It was hard to say goodbye to family and friends – some for the last time.
 God gave us this overwhelming peace when we got in the car to drive to the airport.
-In John 14:27 it says “Peace I leave with you; my peace I give you.
+In John 14:27 it says “Peace I leave with you; My peace I give you.
 I do not give to you as the world gives.
 Do not let your hearts be troubled and do not be afraid”